Craig A. Rubinstein

 A member of American Mensa, Craig Rubinstein received his Bachelor of Arts degree in economics, cum laude, from Brandeis University.
 While a student at Boston University School of Law, from which he received his Juris Doctor degree, in addition to being a member of the Kaufman Securities Law Moot Court Team, he authored “Excessive Mutual Fund Advisory Fees: Give-Ups in Rule 12b-1 Clothing?”, which was published in the Annual Review of Banking Law.

-Mr. Rubinstein is a member of the Bars of the State of Florida and the State of New York, and is admitted to practice before the United States District Court for the Southern District of Florida.
+Mr. Rubinstein is a member of the Bars of the State of Florida and the State of New York, and is admitted to practice before the United States Court of Appeals for the Third Circuit, United States Court of Appeals for the Eleventh Circuit, United States District Court for the Southern District of Florida, and United States District Court for the Middle District of Florida.
 He is a past chairman of Fifteenth Judicial Circuit Grievance Committee “C”.

 |University||Brandeis University, B.A., Economics, cum laude, 1992|

 |Law School||Boston University School of Law, J.D., 1995|

 |Admitted||1996, Florida and New York; 2003, U.S. District Court, Southern District of Florida|